gonun13/subway/README.md

 # subway
 Simple order system for organizations

-Steps to install (requires sudo level)
+Steps to install
-(Tested on a fresh Ubuntu 18 only with docker and docker compose)
+(Tested on a fresh Ubuntu 18 only with docker and docker compose.
+Requires sudo level.)
 ```
 git clone git@github.com:gonun13/subway.git